-The moment you adopt a kitten, you’re committing to a lifetime of caring for it.
-You’ll need to provide it with high-quality food, access to clean water, and plenty of toys to keep its life fulfilling and enriching, and in return, you’ll get many years of snuggles and companionship.
-But one other aspect of pet ownership is sometimes overshadowed by the excitement of bringing home a new pet, which is providing them with regular veterinary care.
+The moment that you adopt a kitten, you’re committing to a lifetime of caring for them.
+You’ll need to provide them with high-quality food, access to clean water, and plenty of toys to keep their life fulfilling and enriching.
+In return, you’ll get many years of snuggles and companionship.
+But one aspect of pet ownership is sometimes overshadowed by the excitement of bringing home a new pet, which is providing them with regular veterinary care.

-Vaccinations are essential to keeping your kitty healthy and something you’ll need to commit to providing for your pet year after year.
-Sadly, vaccines aren’t free for pets like they are for Canadians.
-Knowing how much you will need to spend on vaccinations every year can help you put together a budget you can stick to.
+Vaccinations are essential to keeping your kitty healthy, and they’re something that you’ll need to commit to providing for your pet year after year.
+Sadly, vaccines aren’t free for pets like they are for Canadian humans.
+Forutantely, knowing how much you will need to spend on vaccinations every year can help you put together a budget.

 Keep reading to find out the costs of cat and kitten vaccinations in Canada.

 One of the best ways to ensure that your kitten stays healthy is to keep up to date with their vaccinations.
 Feline vaccines, as with human ones, protect against certain infectious diseases that can harm your pet.
 In addition, vaccines will train your kitty’s immune system to protect against harmful infectious agents when given on the proper schedule.